This blog may contain affiliate links. Read our disclosure policy for more info.

 The best way to enjoy Communa 13 is on a guided walking tour.
 This way, your guide will be able to show you the most interesting areas as well as share stories along the way.

-You can choose to take the metro on your own and join a free walking tour or opt for a paid guided tour with pick up in El Poblado.
 No matter what you choose though, you need to ensure a Communa 13 tour makes its way onto your Medellin itinerary as to me, it is one of the absolute best things to do in Medellin.

 Lunch recommendation: You’ll likely still be full from your brunch in Poblado, so just grab some empanadas for lunch.
 There are tons of street food stands around Communa 13 or on the way to the metro station.
 Typical empanadas in Medellin are made from beef or potato.